-The Commission considers these key principles for determining the assignment mechanism remain appropriate going forward and therefore it does not propose to amend these principles.
-It will, however, as set out in Part G of this draft SMF, ensure that any spectrum assignment process also ensures the delivery of high quality services, to as a broad a segment of the Virgin Islands population as possible.
+The Commission considers these key principles for determining the assignment mechanism remain appropriate going forward and therefore it has not amended these principles.
+It will, however, as set out in Part G of this SMF, ensure that any spectrum assignment process also ensures the delivery of high quality services, to as a broad a segment of the Virgin Islands population as possible.

-Question 12: Do you agree with the Commission's preliminary view as to how it will assign spectrum under this SMF?
+Do you agree with the Commission's preliminary view as to how it will assign spectrum under this SMF?
 If not, please explain what alternative you would suggest.